dacasals/challenge_mle/docs/challenge.md

 | LogisticRegression |        0.762182 |      0.230143 |   0.65755  | f1-score  |
 | XGBClassifier      |        0.745741 |      0.227621 |   0.641657 | f1-score  |

-#### Looking at Presition and Recall Metrics:
+#### Looking at Precision and Recall Metrics:

-- Presition: TP/ (TP+ FP): % of correctly labeled positive (flights with delay) out of all rows **labeled** as positive (it can include flights On time that were labeled as delayed by the model).
+- Precision: TP/ (TP+ FP): % of correctly labeled positive (flights with delay) out of all rows **labeled** as positive (it can include flights On time that were labeled as delayed by the model).
 - Recall: TP/ (TP+ FN): % of correclty labeled positive (flights with delay) out of all positives.

-In this case, after checking some research [[1]](https://journalofbigdata.springeropen.com/articles/10.1186/s40537-020-00380-z), it seems better way to determine best model is to look at Recall for the class 1 (delay).
+In this case, after checking some research [[1]](https://journalofbigdata.springeropen.com/articles/10.1186/s40537-020-00380-z), it seems better way to determine best model is to look at Recall for the class 1 (delayed).

 This is because we want pick the models with the best performance on tagging flights as delayed only in the cases of actually it is true.
 So we prefer Recall over Precision in this case, since we want to  avoid get too much False Negatives (flights delayed that was predicted as ON TIME for the model)